lukasbeckercode/arduinoPDU/README.md

 # arduinoPDU
-A simple communication protocol for communication between any device (e.g. PC) and an Arduino via Serial communication loosly based on the APDU protocol used in smart cards.
+A simple communication protocol for communication between any device (e.g. PC) and an Arduino via Serial communication loosely based on the APDU protocol used in smart cards.
 ## Features
 ### Storing and reading data